 2. Free festivals!

 Atlanta is home to so many free festivals!
 Soon the Atlanta Jazz Festival will return to Piedmont Park for their festival, regarded as the largest free jazz festivals in the country.
-Guaranteeing a day to remember, this year’s festival will take place on Labor Day weekend.
+Guaranteeing a day to remember.

 3. Head to one of ATL’s gorgeous parks!